gordianknotC/nxp_note/flutter/android_to_flutter.md

 brainstorming in A2:
 - what we already have
 	- some intent matching logic but it's not valid while exposing to customized mediator
-	- only under some circumstan
+	- matching logic only works under some circumstances ---- applied after intentFilt